 8. Keep security simple

 The simpler a bot is, the easier it is to protect from attacks.
-Similar to reducing the surface area of attack, keeping your bot security management as simple as possible will enhance its entire defense.
+Like reducing the surface area of attack, keeping your bot security management as simple as possible will enhance its entire defense.

-The digital world has indeed exposed all sectors to various kinds of cyber-attacks and hacks and as such security must be treated as serious business.
-To this end, IT consultants and developers who are experts in RPA must be employed to adequately secure and protect the project.
+The digital world has exposed all sectors to various kinds of cyber-attacks and hacks, so security must be treated as serious business.
+To this end, IT consultants and developers who are experts in RPA must be employed to secure and protect the project adequately.

-Flobotics is one of the top IT consulting companies (with experienced UiPath developers) that can adequately implement RPA software within your organization and can also protect your RPA from all forms of security risks.
-We are just one call or message away if you need the best experts on RPA technology to get an RPA consultancy.
+Flobotics is one of the top IT consulting companies (with experienced UiPath developers) that can adequately implement RPA software within your organization and protect your RPA from all security risks.
+We are just one call or message away if you need the best experts on RPA technology to book your free RPA consulting session.